 Type 2 Diabetes is caused by insulin resistance and an over-active pancreas.

 Science claims that obesity, especially too much fat around the abdomen, called visceral fat is a major cause of insulin resistance.

 Foods containing Trans fats

-They are found in butter; margarine; ready to eat frozen food; baked goods such as cookies, biscuits, crusts, bread, donuts, cakes, and pastries; present in chocolates and ice-creams; cooking creams; microwave popcorn; deep-fried snacks; mayonnaise, sauces, and salad dressings; ready to eat soup; and the list of foods containing trans fats is long.
+They are found in butter; margarine; ready to eat frozen food; baked goods such as cookies, biscuits, crusts, bread, donuts, cakes, and pastries; present in chocolates and ice creams; cooking creams; microwave popcorn; deep-fried snacks; mayonnaise, sauces, and salad dressings; ready to eat soup; and the list of foods containing trans fats is long.

-In fast-food restaurants, it is the hydrogenation of frying oil that makes your chicken nuggets so crispy and crunchy, allowing the oil to be reused for few more days.
+In fast-food restaurants, it is the hydrogenation of frying oil that makes your chicken nuggets so crispy and crunchy, allowing the oil to be reused for a few more days.